rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 # A Potted History of "Canada Remote Systems" (aka Mississauga & Toronto RCP/M) of the 1980s

-This respository aims to expand upon the publicly available history for Jud Newell's "Mississauga RCP/M", "Toronto RCP/M" and "Canada Remote Systems" bulletin board (BBS) systems, starting from 1977.
+This repository aims to expand upon the publicly available history for Jud Newell's "Mississauga RCP/M", "Toronto RCP/M" and "Canada Remote Systems" bulletin board (BBS) systems, starting from 1977.
 This history is partly from my personal experience as one of Jud Newell's first users of his "Mississauga RCP/M" (located in his home) as of February 1982.
 I have derived the factual information from the 1985-1991 Canada Remote Systems (CRS) member newsletters.

 <div style="text-align:center">
 <img src="/Images/Canada Remote Systems - 2.jpg" alt="" style="width:75%; height:auto;">